-The Office of the Special Prosecutor (OSP) says its corruption-prevention and asset recovery interventions between July and December 2025 resulted in significant financial recoveries, asset seizures, and estimated savings to the state amounting to GH₵345 million.
+The Office of the Special Prosecutor (OSP) says its corruption-prevention and asset recovery interventions between July and December 2025 resulted in significant financial recoveries and asset seizures.

 This is contained in the OSP’s Half-Yearly Report for the second half of 2025, which outlines enforcement actions taken under the Office’s mandate to prevent, investigate, and prosecute corruption and corruption-related offences.